 For sure, this whole concept is a bit of a backwards idea, but it works.

 Only Apple could pull off a global radio station like this, and while I can't imagine myself listening to it very often - or, let's be honest, ever - a lot of people do.
 So far, all the DJs are excellent, playing different types of music as well as interviews, chats and so forth.
 It's a proper live internet radio station.

 The artist radio or album radio options you find on other services like Spotify or Google Music are there on this page, too, so you can get a Pandora-style playlist of music that the service thinks is similar to your selection.

 Connect is the social network part of Apple Music.
 Just like Twitter or Instagram, you follow bands, artists or individual curators and then you'll get a feed with all the updates that these people choose to share.

-It's where all your own music is found, whether it be music that's physically on your device, in your iCloud account or music you've added to My Music as a streaming option.
+Library where all your own music is found, whether it be music that's physically on your device, in your iCloud account or music you've added to Music as a streaming option.